 Get In Touch

-Offset Versus Digital
+Offset Versus Digital Printing

-In contrast, digital presses use a laser to “write” a latent static charge on a rotating drum which then attracts the ink (or toner on some presses) to the drum, applying a different color ink with each rotation.
+In contrast, digital presses use a laser beam to “write” a static charge on a rotating drum which then attracts the ink (or toner on some presses) to the drum, applying a different color ink with each rotation.
 Digital presses don’t require the “make ready” that offset presses do and usually the first print out of a digital press is of high quality and therefore have little/no paper waste.
 Digital printing eliminates the numerous and time consuming steps involved in the offset printing process.
 Proofing on a digital press is typically more accurate since the proof is printed using the exact process as will be used on the final press run.
 If you need it fast, digital usually offers a much faster turnaround.

 Many different considerations will determine which method of printing is best for your particular project, such as quantity, timing, and the physical size of the printed piece.
 Offset printing is commonly used for higher volume, larger sheet size jobs while digital printing is best applied to smaller format, lesser quantity print runs.
 While one printing method might give you a slightly different “look” than the other, both printing methods can give you excellent results.